EAting disorders: Information and support for carers

 We launched our website in September 2014, and we hope you will find it helpful.
 We welcome your feedback and contributions - Please help us to improve the site.

-You can find out about our support group meeting dates and send brief messages using the 'Contact Us' page.
+You can find out about our support group meeting dates, subscribe to our newsletters and send brief messages using the 'Contact Us' page.

 Please bookmark our site and revisit us often to see new material.